47Cid/47Cid.github.io/_posts/2024-1-8-Symbolic-Crossword.md

 ---

 ## What is symbolic execution?
-You can think of symbolic exeuction as a process of creating a mapping between variables (mathematical variables, NOT programming variables) and the control flow graph.
+You can think of symbolic execution as a process of creating a mapping between variables (mathematical variables, NOT programming variables) and the control flow graph.
-> What part of the program is executed when supplied with a given value and vice-versa.
+> What part of the program is executed when supplied with a given value and vice-versa?

 ![Control Flow Graph](/images/cfg.svg)

 Aside from being able to solve your Algebra homework, symbolic execution has numerous important use cases.
 * Test Case Generation
-* Bug Discovery and Vulnerabily Research
+* Bug Discovery and Vulnerability Research
 * Satisfiability modulo theories (SMTs)
 * Type Inference

 ## Crosswords
-Another neat way to apply symbolic exectution, is to make a crossword solving program.
+Another neat way to apply symbolic execution is to make a crossword-solving program.

 Here's a snippet from the crossword puzzle program: